proghead00/Aiden-AI-News-App/README.md

 # Aiden: AI News App 🗞️👾
 ### AI-powered with voice recognition enabled app that reads news from a variety of sources, interacts with you, and can even have funny and relevant conversations.
-I made this with React.JS and Alan AI

 ## 🤙 [See Aiden live!](https://aidenapp.netlify.app//) 🤙